google/open-location-code/CONTRIBUTING.md

 The Open Location Code project accepts and greatly appreciates code contributions!

-If you are contributing code to the project consider [joining the Open Location Code project on GitHub](https://goo.gl/forms/T65peVtfQfEoDWeD3).
+If you are contributing code to the project, consider [joining the Open Location Code project on GitHub](https://goo.gl/forms/T65peVtfQfEoDWeD3).

 A few things to note: